ga-wdi-exercises/yum/readme.md

 ## Instructions:

+Try to complete as many of these as you can, going in order.
+Make sure to time-box yourself!

 1. Create schemas and corresponding models for a restaurant and for menu items

 2. Adds seeds data for the restaurant and menu items: